How to pay taxes as a freelancer explained (5 steps)

-It’s a good idea when it comes to freelance work and taxes to open a dedicated bank account that will make it easy to track business earnings and expenses, especially if you're using tax and accounting software.
+It’s a good idea when it comes to freelance work and taxes to open a dedicated bank account that will make it easy to track business earnings and expenses, especially if you're using tax and accounting software such as Bonsai tax.

 5. Pay taxes quarterly

 Another key for freelancers is to pay estimated taxes quarterly.
 That’s because knowing whether or not to make these payments will depend on how much money you make.

 For instance, if you expect that you will owe at least $1,000 in taxes, or if you rely on freelance work for all or most of your income, you’ll likely have to make estimated tax payments every quarter.

 If you don’t pay enough each quarter, you will still owe at tax time.
 If you pay too much, you could receive a tax refund.

 The estimates will be based on projected income, and you don’t want to make a wild guess.
 If you don’t pay quarterly, you could be subject to a penalty.
 Your accountant will be able to provide you with guidance in this regard.

 Administrative tasks are not the reason you became a freelancer, but they are an important part of running your business.
 That includes how to pay freelance taxes, which isn’t something you can ignore.

 Our guide to the keys of knowing how to pay taxes as a freelancer will help ensure you’re paying attention to your responsibilities.
 That includes knowing how much to pay and when you need to pay it, as well as what expenses to track.